iobroker-community-adapters/ioBroker.telegram/docs/en/README.md

 });
 ```

+## Receiving channel posts
+If the bot is an administrator of a channel, posts published in that channel are received as well and written
+to `telegram.INSTANCE.communicate.request` in the form `[channel title]text` (together with
+`communicate.requestChatId` and `communicate.requestMessageId`).
+Channel posts are anonymous (they have no
+sender user), so the authentication/command handling does not apply to them - they are only exposed as a
+request.
+Any attached media is saved like for normal messages, and the channel is added to
+`communicate.chats`.

 ## Known chats and groups
 Every chat or group the bot receives a message from is remembered in the state
 `telegram.INSTANCE.communicate.chats` as a JSON object `id => { title, type }` (where `type` is one of